rasmunk/McWeb/README.md

 # Dockerised McWeb

 This repository is a version of McWeb, running within a Docker container, and able to schedule remote processing of mcstas and mcxtrace processing.
-Note that this is still under active development, with the aim being that remote processing is done on cloud computing infrastructure rather than other docker containers.

 By default McWeb is accessible at 127.0.0.1:80 and is hosted behind an nginx reverse proxy.
 This can be configured with the file 'McWeb/nginx/nginx-proxy.conf'.
 McWeb itself can be configured at 'McWeb/nginx/mcweb.conf'.